BillyTziv/VraXaPsa/README.md

     sudo apt-get install build-essential
     sudo apt-get install freeglut3 freeglut3-dev
     Download the library from http://www.rpmseek.com/rpm-pl/libglui2c2.html?hl=com&cs=libgcc1:RE:0:0:0:0:2420 according to your system.
 Then use sudo dpkg -i to install it.
+IF you are against errors about depedencies, please run sudo apt-get -f install.
+Then run sudo dpkg -i again and it should be just fine.

 Now you should be able to play the game!
 Enjoy! :)

-# How to play
+#How to play
 First you need to make the executable.
 Run make all and then for one player ./vraxapsa 1 for two players ./vraxapsa 2

+for one player:
+Esc     : exit
+b       : start playing
+space   : fast down
+s       : left move
+d       : right move

+for two players (the above and):
+4       : left
+5       : right
+1       : fast down

 #Contact
 Please feel free to contact me for anything you might want in vtzivaras@gmail.com